A Subsampling Line-Search Method with Second-Order Results: Introduction

 In this paper, we propose a line-search scheme with second-order guarantees based on subsampling function and derivative evaluations.
 Our method uses these subsampled values to compute Newton-type and negative curvature steps.
-Although our framework bears similarities with the approach of~\cite{paquette2018stochls}, the two algorithms are equipped with different analysis, each based on their own arguments from probability theory.
+Although our framework bears similarities with the approach of~\cite{paquette2018stochls}, the two algorithms are equipped with different analyzes, each based on their own arguments from probability theory.
 The method of~\cite{paquette2018stochls} is designed with first-order guarantees in mind (in particular, the use of negative curvature is not explored), and its complexity results are particularized to the nonconvex, convex and strongly convex cases; our work presents a line-search method that is dedicated to the nonconvex setting, and to the derivation of second-order results.
-As such, we are able to show a rate of convergence to points satisfying approximate second-order optimality conditions, in expectation.
-By contrast, earlier work on second-order guarantees for subsampling methods often focused on complexity bounds holding with a high probability (of accurate samples being taken at each iteration), disallowing poor outlier estimates of the problem function.
-We believe that our results form a complementary and interesting addition to the state-of-the-art literature on stochastic optimization methods.
+Earlier work on second-order guarantees for subsampling methods often focused on complexity bounds holding with a high probability (of accurate samples being taken at each iteration), disallowing poor outlier estimates of the problem function.
+Our results are complementary as we establish a rate of convergence to points satisfying approximate second-order optimality conditions in expectation.
+In addition to theoretical results, we test an implementation of our method on contemporary neural network training tasks, and compare it with a stochastic gradient approach using the same amount of sampling.
+Our results indicate that the proposed method performs well when these problems involve a large amount of data but a small number of parameters.
+Although the case of a large number of parameters require a careful implementation, we provide insights regarding the promises of our second-order technique.

 We organize this paper as follows.
 In Section~\ref{sec:algo}, we describe our proposed approach based on line-search techniques.
 In Section~\ref{sec:expdecrease}, we derive bounds on the amount of expected decrease that can be achieved at each iteration by our proposed approach.
 Section~\ref{sec:cvwcc} gives the global convergence rate of our method under appropriate assumptions, followed by a discussion about the required properties and their satisfaction in practice.
 A numerical study of our approach is provided in Section~\ref{sec:numerics}.
 A discussion of conclusions and future research is given in Section~\ref{sec:conc}.